tschm/scribble/docker/README.md

   - Sets up a non-root user (`app_user`) for security
   - Configures the application to run with Marimo

-- `Dockerfile.dockerignore`: Optimizes the build context
-by excluding unnecessary files
+- `.dockerignore`: Optimizes the build context by excluding unnecessary files
   - Uses a "deny by default, allow explicitly" approach
   - Only includes essential files for the build
   - Excludes Python cache files to reduce image size